metaleap/vscode-appz/libs/cs/readme.md

 An [event](https://code.visualstudio.com/api/references/vscode-api#Event) which fires when the global set of diagnostics changes.
 This is newly added and removed diagnostics.

-`listener` ── will be invoked whenever this event fires; mandatory, not optional.
+`listener` ── will be invoked whenever the `OnDidChangeDiagnostics` event fires (mandatory, not optional).

 `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeDiagnostics` event on `Dispose`.